ArnabKumarRoy02/Phishing-attack-detection/README.md

 - **94% of malware** is delivered **via email**.

 Therefore, a solution to detect such link phishing links for the user beforehand is much needed.

+## Our Approach
+Since, the increase in phishing attacks are increasing day-by-day manual identification and laerting of phishin links is not feasible.
+Therefore, we employ machine learning techniques to automate this process.

+### 1. Training the model
+For training our model, we use the [Malicious URLs dataset](https://www.kaggle.com/datasets/sid321axn/malicious-urls-dataset)